Near Stockport in Van Buren County, Iowa — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 2 other markers are within 8 miles of this marker, measured as the crow flies.
 Iowa’s Confederate General (approx. 6.4 miles away); Mormon Trail Crossing at Des Moines River (approx. 8 miles away).

 Regarding Dragoon Trail Historical Site Marker No. 2.
 Also see page 46 top of page in the book "Historic Sites and Markers along the Mormon and Other Great Western Trails" by Stanley B. Kimball (Note: The location in the book doesn't exactly match the physical location of marker, it is one mile east of the description.)

 Related markers.
 Click here for a list of markers that are related to this marker.
 To better understand the relationship, study each marker in the order shown.

 Credits.
 This page was last revised on September 20, 2019.
-This page originally submitted on April 27, 2015, by Benjamin M. Snyder of Ankeny, Iowa.
-This page has been viewed 372 times since then and 32 times this year.
+It was originally submitted on April 27, 2015, by Benjamin M. Snyder of Ankeny, Iowa.
+This page has been viewed 404 times since then and 3 times this year.
 Last updated on September 19, 2019, by Benjamin M. Snyder of Ankeny, Iowa.
 Photos: 1, 2. submitted on April 27, 2015, by Benjamin M. Snyder of Ankeny, Iowa.
 3, 4, 5. submitted on April 30, 2015, by Benjamin M. Snyder of Ankeny, Iowa. • Bill Pfingsten was the editor who published this page.